RubixML/ML/README.md

 Support Vector Machine kernels are used in the context of SVM-based estimators to project sample vectors into a non-linear feature space, allowing them to marginalize non-linear data.

 ### Linear
-A simple linear kernel computed by the dot product.
+A simple linear kernel computed by the dot product of two vectors.

 #### Parameters:
 This kernel does not have any parameters.